taunsquared/graphic-novel-thesis/2018-09-10_Script-draft2.md

 ### Page 4

 Min, Rhee, and Asoka are at dinner again, looking glumly at today's unappetizing looking slop.
-Rhee is so freaked out by the food that she is refusing to eat any of it.
+Rhee is so freaked out by the food that she is refusing to eat any of it, and only nibbles at the sourdough bread made by her guild.
 Soka and Min are concerned and try to convince Rhee to eat something.
 Soka mentions that the **CIRQUE DU COSMIQUE** guild has fresh fruit, and Rhee immediately begs to have some.
+Iri offers to analyse the mess hall food and drink by consuming them and making digital analyses of them.

 ### Page 5 and 6

 Min tells the other 2 about the incident in PQ's office last night, and how PQ covered for her, and how, turns out, PQ knows Min's grandmother.
-Min and Asoka tell Rhee about how they met as children.
+Min mentions how paranoid PQ was about government surveillance, and Rhee insists that they figure out something similar.
+Min and Asoka can communicate silently, via Min's eSyrup tatoos and Soka's eSyrup clothing, which can transfer information via modulated vibrations that seem to whisper words into the receiver's ears.

 #### Flashback